zby/answerbot/README.md

 ## Scripts

-### `answerbot/react.py`
+### `scripts/answer.py`
-This is mostly a library - but if it is executed it runs one example.
+Runs a question and answer session.
-Edit the end of the file to change the example.
+Edit the file to change the question.

 ### `scripts/run_experiment.py`
 It runs an experiment on a full product of sets of available values for config options and available questions.